What does PIAB stand for?

 How does the PIAB work?

-If you have suffered a personal injury and are making a personal injury claim, it is a legal requirement in Ireland that you first lodge a claim with PIAB before you can use the courts system to obtain compensation.
+If you have suffered a personal injury and are making a personal injury claim, it is a legal requirement in Ireland that you first lodge a claim with PIAB before you can use the courts system to obtain an award of damages.

-PIAB will only assess a claim for compensation if the other party (known as the respondent) does not dispute liability for the accident.
+PIAB will only assess a claim if the other party (known as the respondent) does not dispute liability for the accident.
 The Respondent must first consent to the assessment before it can be assessed by PIAB.
-Personal Injury Claims are assessed by the PIAB, based on all of the medical evidence provided, having regard to the level of compensation that is awarded for particular injuries.
+Personal Injury Claims are assessed by PIAB, based on all of the medical evidence provided, having regard to the Book of Quantum to assess the award for a particular injury.
 This is known as assessment in accordance with the Book of Quantum (see above).
 The PIAB assessment is not binding on either party and if either of the parties is dissatisfied with the award from the PIAB, then the claim can be transferred to the courts.
 If this is your case then pick up the telephone and call Personal Injury solicitors Dublin now on 01 524 0606.

 Do you need a Personal Injury Solicitor to file a personal injury claim with the PIAB?